DeDe43ISR/yad2-car-search/README.md

 ## Key Features

+* Made a template for any price tracking site to mimic human behaviour
+  - Bypassing sites protection against automated scripts to mine them such as [Amazon](https://www.amazon.com/)
 * Filter By car maker and module - See list of currently supported moduls in yad2_config
 * Filters out cars without a price and different basic features
 * Cross platform